hardy613/jira_peek/README.md

+# This is a dead project, please see hardy613/tijira for the active repro

 # jira_peek
 Grab top 5 tickets from a Jira Project, creates and/or switches to the branch with the same jira key.